XRPLF/XRPL-Standards/XLS-0033d-CFTs/README.md

 The `CFTokenIssuance` identifier.

-###### 1.2.1.2.1.2. `Amount`
+###### 1.2.1.2.1.2. `CFTokenAmount`

 This value specifies a positive amount of tokens currently held by the owner.
 Valid values for this field are between 0x0 and 0xFFFFFFFFFFFFFFFF.

 ###### 1.2.1.2.1.3. `LockedAmount`

 This value specifies a positive amount of tokens that are currently held in a token holder's account but that are unavailable to be used by the token holder.
-Locked tokens might, for example, represent value currently being held in escrow, or value that is otherwise inaccessible to the token holder for some other reason, such as an account freeze.
+Locked tokens might, for example, represent value currently being held in escrow, or value that is otherwise inaccessible to the token holder.

 This value is stored as a `default` value such that it's initial value is `0`, in order to save space on the ledger for a an empty CFT holding.